First Tank Guide Tank Logo

 Remember, a stressed fish has a repressed immune system, and a fish with a repressed immune system will not be as able to resist a disease as a healthy fish.

 In addition, there are some things that will increase your fish's risk of disease.
 Once a fish becomes sick, the population of disease organisms in the tank increases, and the health of the pathogens also increases.
 This makes it harder for other fish to resist the disease.
 For this reason, it is important to remove any sick fish to a hospital tank as soon as you can see signs of ill health.
-At this point, it is a good idea to see if you can figure out what caused your fish to become susceptible.
-Check the points above for some ideas.
-Also, if a fish dies in your tank, it is important to remove the body immediately.
-Not only is the body of the deceased fish contributing to poor water quality by decaying in the tank, but a fish's chance of contracting a disease is many times higher if it eats a fish that was already infected - or worse yet, one that died from the disease!

 Water from unknown sources can also be dangerous.
 Any water from another tank is a potential risk to your fish.
 When you add water from someone else's tank, you do not really know what pathogens are available in the water and in what population.
 You do not know if the fish in the tank were about to come down with something or had just gotten over something.
-Any of these conditions can contribute to an increased pathogen population which could overwhelm your fish's immune system.

 Remember to keep a close eye on your fish.
 Most diseases are much easier to treat if you catch them in the early stages.
 Should your fish become sick, there are many medications on the market that will quickly and accurately treat most of the diseases your fish are likely to encounter.